 FAQs

-What weight weighted vest should a beginner start with?
+What weight should a beginner start with for a weighted vest?